microlinkhq/www/src/pages/docs/sdk/parameters/media/controls.md

 Type: `boolean`<br/>
 Default: `true`

-Display UI controls to handle playing/pausing the cards video.
+Display UI controls for the card's media.

 with `controls` enabled: